Centres and organisations

 Practical placements with leading organisations

-Not only are CSU degrees accredited with relevant government and industry bodies, these organisations are working hand in hand with the University to guarantee that CSU graduates are industry-ready.
+Not only are Charles Sturt degrees accredited with relevant government and industry bodies, these organisations are working hand in hand with the university to guarantee that our graduates are industry-ready.

 A major benefit of the University's partnership relationships is the ability to organise student internships and practical placements with leading Australian and international organisations.
 These partnerships ensure students' internship placement in their chosen industries, placements which in many cases lead to offers of employment - often before the completion of their degree.

-CSU works closely with TAFE to help you get the qualifications you need with minimal additional study.
-Many TAFE courses provide a pathway to CSU degrees by following credit for previous TAFE study, or students can complete a Pathway Program, where you study through both TAFE and CSU.
+We work closely with TAFE to help you get the qualifications you need with minimal additional study.
+Many TAFE courses provide a pathway to Charles Sturt degrees by following credit for previous TAFE study, or students can complete a pathway program, where you study through both TAFE and Charles Sturt.

 There about one hundred scholarships offered by government and industry to Charles Sturt University students.

-CSU offers quality research and research training opportunities to its staff, students and communities, including partners in industry, the professions and the communities of inland Australia.
-In line with this approach, CSU has established eight research centres which have advisory or management committees with industry or international expert membership.
+Charles Sturt offers quality research and research training opportunities to its staff, students and communities, including partners in industry, the professions and the communities of inland Australia.
+In line with this approach, we have established eight research centres which have advisory or management committees with industry or international expert membership.